-- (b) Contents.
-The answer shall contain a statement of facts which constitute the grounds of defense, and it shall specifically admit or deny each allegation set forth in the complaint, except that the respondent shall not deny a material allegation in the complaint which he/she knows to be true, or state that he/she is without sufficient information to form a belief when in fact he/she possesses such information.
-The respondent may also state affirmatively special matters of defense. - (c) Failure to deny or answer allegations in the complaint.
+in fact he/she possesses such information.
+The respondent may also state affirmatively special matters of defense.

+(c) Failure to deny or answer allegations in the complaint.
 Every allegation in the complaint which is not denied in the answer shall be deemed to be admitted and may be considered as proved, and no further evidence in respect of such allegation need be adduced at a hearing.
 Failure to file an answer within the time prescribed in the notice to the respondent, except as the time for answer is extended by the Director or the Administrative Law Judge, shall constitute an admission of the allegations of the complaint and a waiver of hearing, and the Administrative Law Judge may make his/her decision by default without a hearing or further procedure.

-§15.737-15 Reply to answer.
+$\S\,15.737\text{--}15$ Reply to answer.